rmflight/affyMM/jc_presentation/rmflight_biomedCom_2012.md

 ## Perfect Match & MisMatch

 - Perfect Match (PM)
-    - supposed to perfectly match the sequence of interest
+    - Supposed to perfectly match the sequence of interest
-    - has exact complementarity
+    - Has exact complementarity
-    - binds **perfectly**
+    - Binds **perfectly**
 - MisMatch (MM)
     - 13th base is reverse complement of **PM** sequence
-    - supposed to account for non-specific binding in the **PM**
+    - Supposed to account for non-specific binding in the **PM**
-    - therefore should have lower signal
+    - Therefore should have lower signal
-    - useful for **PM** signal correction
+    - Useful for **PM** signal correction

 ##